Understanding the effects of anxiety on our mind and body

 - Feeling anxious before an interview may help us to think of potential questions and how to answer these.

-- Feeling anxious before a date may help us to think about what we would/ would not see as acceptable behaviour during this.
+- Anxiety before a date may help us to think about what we would/ would not see as acceptable behaviour during this.

 - Feeling anxious when walking in an area that we don’t know at night will help us to stay alert to our surroundings.